 Conversation Starters and Practice at Home Activities

-The first two items are for follow-up after participating in class.
+The first item is for follow-up after participating in class activities.

-Are there any internet rules or procedures our family needs to change or adjust?
+Are there any internet rules or procedures our family needs to change or adjust for home internet use?
 Why or why not?

 - In a remote environment, meeting software will need to have “breakout room” or similar function enabled allowing for small group discussions and handouts will need to be shared with student groups by email or chat function

 1. Begin a discussion of the concept of citizenship and reviewing basic definitions.
 Explain that citizenship is what we do to fulfill our role as a citizen.
 Use the following questions to continue the discussion:

 - Why is it important to people to become citizens of the United States?

 - What do people have to do to become citizens?

 - What rules do we need to observe as citizens of the United States?
 As citizens of our school?
 As citizens of our classroom?

 2. Having establishing the concept of becoming a citizen, continue the discussion by asking students what it means to be a good citizen.
 Explore the following statements and ask students to share thoughts and experiences that demonstrate the ways they have been or could be good citizens: